kapoorkhushal/MSADBMigrations/README.md

 3. cd .\MSADBMigrations (If not present in the existing dir)
 4. dotnet ef migrations add InitialMigration
 5. dotnet ef database update

+The Application has been divided into 2 parts:
+1. To Update the DB using code-first technique
+2. To provide web-services